matthutchinson/videosnap/README.md

 * Smile detection while capturing video/image, determine a happiness factor/score
 * Allow VideoSnap to capture a single frame to an image file (with compression options based on file type like [ImageSnap](https://github.com/rharder/imagesnap))
-* A comprehensive test suite in Xcode
+* A comprehensive test suite

 ## License